Acorn KinderHouse

 We base our beliefs on the writings and philosophy of Rudolf Steiner and our curriculum is inspired by Waldorf Education which he developed.

 Ms. Laura obtained her Bachelor's degree from Central Michigan University and her Master's degree from McCormick.
-She has been working with young children and youth for 37 years in a variety of settings.
-She received training in Waldorf Education and homeschooled her two children Kindergarten through 12th grade utilizing a Waldorf curriculum.
-In her spare time she enjoys reading, walking, creating needle felted dolls, yoga, theatre and wintry days spent by the fire.
+She has been working with young children and youth for 40 plus years in a variety of settings.
+She received training in Waldorf Education and home-educated her two children Kindergarten through 12th grade utilizing a Waldorf pedagogy.
+This year Ms Laura returns to her Waldorf roots serving as Co-Teacher in the Golden Acorns class.
+In her spare time she enjoys reading, walking, camping, creating needle felted dolls, yoga, theater, Victorian/Edwardian history, all things British and winter days.

 Esther Lee

-Ms. Esther received her degree in child development and adolescent psychology from Oakland University and is currently working on her Master's Degree in counseling.
-She has been working at the Acorn KinderHouse since 2018.
-She enjoys writing, reading, wild life studies, yoga, knitting and has a passion for gardening.
+Ms. Esther received her Bachelor's Degree in child development and adolescent psychology from Oakland University and her Master's Degree in Counseling from Central Michigan University.
+She has been working at the Acorn KinderHouse since 2018 in a variety of roles.
+Esther also is a counselor at Life Lens Psychological and Counseling Services.
+When she is not working she enjoys writing, reading, wildlife studies, yoga, knitting and gardening.

 (The KinderHouse welcomes peoples of all faiths, creeds and beliefs and is located at 5300 Maybee Rd.
 Clarkston MI within the Sashabaw Presbyterian Church)